This running through space brought to you by Sunrise

 - Hidamari Sketch's first season's opening has the four girls◊ running with images of art tools pass in the background for a portion of the opening, and season one's OAVs change up the order and add some weird stuff like an Afro◊.

 - The opening of Higurashi no Naku Koro ni Kai has Rika doing this for part of it.
+Combined with a Futile Hand Reach at the end for bonus points.

 - The third opening of Hikaru no Go has a slow paced version of this, with three different aged versions of Hikaru walking next to Sai.